thisisfranciswu/enterprise-ui-palette-generator/README.md

 - [x] See impact of interactive effects
 - [x] See usage instructions
 - [x] See social media thumbnail and details when shared
+- [x] Maybe see future improvements if analytics suggest interest
 - [ ] Learn how this works
 - [ ] Enjoy responsive layout
 - [ ] Export colors